-Prior to her graduate work, Carol was a senior associate in the Mergers and Acquisitions Group of Shearman & Sterling LLP in New York, where she represented public and private multinational corporations in a host of complex legal transactions and governance matters, including the $50 billion split of Viacom Inc. and CBS Corporation (largest transaction of this type ever completed), the $2.5 billion divestiture by Novartis AG of its Medical Nutrition business to Nestlé, S.A., and the joint venture of New England Sports Ventures LLC (the operating company of the Boston Red Sox) and NASCAR's Roush Racing to form Roush Fenway Racing LLC.
+Prior to her graduate work, Carol was a senior associate in the New York Mergers and Acquisitions Group of Shearman & Sterling LLP, one of the world's top ten global law firms, where she represented public and private multinational corporations in a host of complex legal transactions and governance matters, including the $50 billion split of Viacom Inc. and CBS Corporation (largest transaction of this type ever completed), the $2.5 billion divestiture by Novartis AG of its Medical Nutrition business to Nestlé, S.A., and the joint venture of New England Sports Ventures LLC (the operating company of the Boston Red Sox) and NASCAR's Roush Racing to form Roush Fenway Racing LLC.
 Passionate about pro bono, she successfully represented two asylum claimants from Moldova and Mali and was featured in the New York Law Journal for her work.
 On behalf of the firm, Carol also served as a legal researcher for the Office of the Prosecutor on location at the United Nations International Criminal Tribunal of Rwanda in Arusha, Tanzania.

 Carol obtained her LL.M.
 (2010) and LL.B.
 (2003) from UBC, where she received numerous scholarships and awards, including the Wesbrook Scholar designation (UBC's highest student honour).
 She was the Assistant Editor of UBC Law Review and the founding Editor-in-Chief of Esoteric Magazine.
 In 2003-2004, Carol held a judicial clerkship at the BC Court of Appeal.
 She has a B.A.
 (Honours) in Economics and Political Studies from Queen’s University.